 St .Joseph School adheres to the nutritional standards of The National School Lunch Program (NSLP) and School Breakfast Program (SBP).
-The kitchen staff prepares nutritionally balanced meals with kid friendly appeal.
-The goal of our cafeteria is to provide meals that are, lower in sodium, sugar and additives, while increasing whole grains, fruits, dark green vegetables and legumes.
+The staff or our meals provider, The Nutrition Group, prepares nutritionally balanced meals with kid friendly appeal.
+The goal of our cafeteria is to provide meals that are lower in sodium, sugar and additives, while increasing whole grains, fruits, dark green vegetables and legumes.

 Breakfast is served daily from 7:30am to 7:55 am.
 Students may choose from option A or option B. 3 choices from the offerings must be made including one fruit or juice.
 Additional servings are not available.
 If a student arrives later than 7:55 am and needs breakfast, he/she should notify a teacher or the kitchen manager on duty.
-Cost is $1.85.
-Children qualifying for free meal program breakfast will be free, children qualifying for the reduced meal program cost will be $0.05.
+The Pennsylvania legislature is offering breakfast for free to all students this year, regardless of free/reduced/full pay status.
 Please try our breakfast program.
 The children love it!

-Lunch, as mandated by the Nation School Lunch Program, includes meat or a meat alternative, vegetables, fruit, whole grain bread or alternative and low fat or fat free milk.
-100% fruit juice and water are also available.
+Lunch, as mandated by the Nation School Lunch Program, includes meat or a meat alternative, vegetables, fruit, whole grain bread or alternative, and low-fat or fat-free milk.
 Children must choose a minimum of three items offered with one of the items being either a fruit or vegetable.
-Every lunch has three entree offerings.
-The children are most welcome to take both vegetable offerings and both fruit offerings as part of the meal.
-We use a local produce company for the freshest vegetables and fruits we can offer.
-Cost of lunch is $2.85 with a milk.
-Students in grades five and six may purchase an additional entree for $1.25.
-Low fat white milk, non fat flavored milk, 100% fruit juice and water are available for purchase individually for $0.50.
-Please note: All water bottles are $.50.
-The only beverage included in the meal is milk.
-Water is always available in the lunch room at no cost.
-Reduced meal program price is $0.40.
-Children part of the reduced or free meal program will be charged for any extra food or drink purchased.
+Every lunch currently has four entree offerings.
+The children are most welcome to take multiple vegetable offerings and fruit offerings as part of the meal.

 New NSLP nutritional guidelines implemented